codio-templates/ThinkJava2/.guides/content/recursive-methods-value-returning-methods.md

 }
 ```

-Otherwise, and this is the interesting part, we have to make a recursive call to find the factorial of $n-1$, and then multiply it by $n$:
+Otherwise, and this is the interesting part, [we have to make a recursive call](open_file code/ch08/Series.java panel=0 ref="int recurse" count=3) to find the factorial of n−1, and then multiply it by n:

 ```code
 public static int factorial(int n) {